NikharDhaneja/Django-Leave-application-Module-Rest-Api/README.md

 * Fetch Api
   - To make api calls from frontend
 * APIViews
-  - To respond api calls from frontend
+  - To respond api calls from Backend